ankitrajmehta/fusemachine/README.md

 Analyze and convert the sentiment of any text message, power by Llama 3.3, hosted on Groq

+It also uses mongodb through docker volume to store messages.

 # SET UP

 1. **Clone the repository**